formalizator/Ctrl-Arch-Elite/0_Requirements/03_Requirements.md

 ## Non-functional Requirements

-Non functional requirements are derived from functional requiremetns and busienss context.
+Non functional requirements are derived from functional requirements and business context.

 ### Robustness/Fault tolerance

-* <a name="NFR1"></a>[NFR1] System should continue to collect and display data withregardless on any particular device availability.
+* <a name="NFR1"></a>[NFR1] System should continue to collect and display data regardless on any particular device availability.

 ### Reliability

 * <a name="NFR2"></a>[NFR2] Monitoring data should not be corrupted by the system during processing and should have precise cohesion to the coupled data managed by other system

 ### Scalability/Elasticity

 * <a name="NFR3"></a>[NFR3] There is a maximum of 20 patients per nurses station.
 * <a name="NFR4"></a>[NFR4] Maximum number of patients per physical MonitorMe instance: 500
 * <a name="NFR5"></a>[NFR5] The system should be elastic when adding/removing new hospitals.
 (Change data volume, traffic and computing units)

 ### Perfomance